is0n/fm-nvim/README.md

 	```

 ## Configuration:
-Change any of these values to suit your needs
+Change any of these values to suit your needs...
 ```lua
 require('fm-nvim').setup{
 	-- Border around floating window